 The mausoleum is the epitome of Islamic architecture and art in India and beyond.
-It actually represents a number of architectural styles, including Persian, Islamic, Turkish and Indian.
+It actually represents several architectural styles, including Persian, Islamic, Turkish, and Indian.

 The Taj Mahal was added to the list of UNESCO World Heritage Sites in 1983 and has been described as “the jewel of Muslim art in India and one of the universally admired masterpieces of the world’s heritage.”

 The Colosseum is Rome’s most infamous building.
 Built between, 70 and 80 A.D. by Roman Emperor Vespasian, it was able to hold over 50,000 spectators who watched all sorts of games and other events.

 It has seen a lot of bloody battle re-enactments, executions, plays, and all sorts of contests and public spectacles.